How to see the forest despite the trees: Constructive characterizations

 \section{Constructive characterizations}

 By a constructive characterization of a graph with a certain property, we mean a simple construction to build up the graph with the given property step by step.
-For example, a graph is connected if and only if it can be built up from a node by adding consecutively new edges for which at least one end-node is an already existing nodes.
+For example, a graph is connected if and only if it can be built up from a node by adding consecutively new edges for which at least one end-node is an already existing node.
 Constructive characterizations may be useful for deriving theorems concerning the graph property in question.
+The constructions presented here apply new node/edge/arc additions or \textbf{pinching} some existing edges (arcs) with a new node, which means that we subdivide first some edges (arcs) by new nodes and then merge these new nodes into a single one.
+In his proof of Theorem \ref{TNW}, Nash-Williams also used this pinching technique to (implicitly) give a constructive characterization of $k$-forest-sparse graphs with $k|V|-k$ edges.

+In this section we briefly list some fundamental constructive characterizations concerning various graph connectivity concepts.
+For example, Theorem \ref{k-part-con-constr} below provides such a characterization of $k$-partition-connected graphs, and this result immediately implies Theorem \ref{TNW}.

 \THEOREM [Lov\'asz \cite{Lovasz}] An undirected graph is $2k$-edge-connected if and only if it can be built up from an initial node by consecutively applying the following two operations.

 (A) \ Add a new edge (possibly a loop) connecting two existing nodes.